dss-extensions/OpenDSSDirect.py/README.md

 Thanks to @tshort, Davis, @temcdrm, @GordStephen, @Muxelmann and @PMeira for their contributions, as well as all the users for their valuable feedback.

 See also our repositories for [DSS-Python](https://github.com/dss-extensions/dss_python) for the underlying Python package used in this package, and
-[DSS C-API](https://github.com/dss-extensions/dss_capi) for the modified and extended OpenDSS codebase used in DSS Extensions.
+[DSS C-API](https://github.com/dss-extensions/dss_capi) for the modified and extended OpenDSS codebase used in DSS-Extensions.